By Dr. TRACY MOUNTFORD, MBBS MBCAM

-This week in my Q&A I am going to discuss Tixel, our new and innovative treatment which treats fine lines and wrinkles in all of those difficult to reach areas that are hard to correct using traditional cosmetic treatments.
+This week in my Q&A, I am going to discuss Tixel, our new and innovative treatment which treats fine lines and wrinkles in all of those difficult to reach areas that are hard to correct using traditional cosmetic treatments.
 Tixel is a fantastic skin tightening treatment that also offers great benefits for those with skin pigmentation issues, acne scars or benign skin growth.

-The treatment is delivered via a handheld device so the skin isn’t broken.
-So if any patients are needle phobic or are worried about any injectables they needn’t worry at all with this treatment.
+A handheld device emits the Tixel treatment.
+No skin is broken in the process, so if any patients are needle phobic or are worried about any injectables, they needn’t worry at all with this treatment.
 It is a relatively painless procedure, as we apply anaesthetic cream on the skin beforehand to minimise any discomfort.
-The Tixel machine just feels like heat.
+The Tixel machine just feels like a light heat sensation.

 How many treatment sessions do you need with Tixel?

-Each treatment usually takes about 15 to 20 minutes and usually, a patient will need 2 to 3 treatment sessions, about six to eight weeks after the last treatment session you will start to see very healthy skin coming through with a very nice result.
+Each treatment usually takes about 15 to 20 minutes and usually, a patient will need 2 to 3 treatment sessions.
+About six to eight weeks after the last treatment session, you will start to see very healthy skin coming through as the skin is renewed and refreshed.

-Usually, the downtime is minimal, lasting approximately 2-3 days of slight pinkness and redness around the treatment area, but this quickly disperses.
+Usually, the downtime is minimal, lasting approximately 2-3 days.
+Patients might experience a slight pinkness and redness around the treatment area, but this quickly disperses.
 Patients can then resume their normal activities.

-So to sum up Tixel is a really effective way of treating the canvas of the skin and good for all of those tricky areas that are the tell-tale signs of age, like forehead lines and lip lines.
+In summary, Tixel is a really effective way to treat the canvas of the skin and is great for all of those tricky areas typical reveal the tell-tale signs of age, like forehead lines and lip lines.

 If you would like to find out more about Tixel, then call our London clinic on 0203 319 3637 or our Buckinghamshire clinic on 01753 646 660.
 Alternatively, fill out our Tixel contact form.